rishu287/Ticket-Servce/README.txt

 There is also a plugin added to include test coverage which is Jacoco.
 It will run as part of the maven test phase and generate report .
 The report can be viewed under target\site\jacoco\index.html.

+All my test cases and application code  is  following a single threaded model i.e when each test case runs it creates a new Object of TicketService API and thus has its own set of holded seats and reserved seats .
+The design will entirely change if I go with assumption that the test cases can be executed in parrallal with multiple thread execution